RaoOfPhysics/apostilb.github.io/_posts/2015-07-25-bear-foraging.md

 Female bears also appeared to be more active than males.
 Different day lengths throughout the year didn't influence activity levels, but active bouts for bears were longer in berry season.
 As it turns out, bears were less active at night, but were active for 78% of the time between sunrise and sunset.
-The bears also did not change their activity levels even when foraging in temperatures up to 40&deg;C (104&deg;F).
+The bears also did not change their activity levels even when foraging in temperatures up to 40 &deg;C.

 The first hypothesis, that bears are more active for longer in summer, was thus supported, and bears did not reduce activity according to the heat dissipation limit theory.
 This is somewhat surprising, given that other bears and large tropical mammals are known to decrease their activity when temperatures rise.